nus-cs2113-AY2021S1/tp/docs/DeveloperGuide.md

    Expected: The entire list of quotes with reference and author name (if present) in Quotesify will be displayed.

-#### Listing quotes by a specific author

-1. Test case: `list -q /by rick`

-   Expected: The list of quotes with the specified author name will be displayed.

-2. Other incorrect commands to try:
-   * `list -q /by` : author tag with missing author name

-   Expected: No quotes are listed.
-A message with error details will be shown.

 #### Listing quotes from a specific reference

 1. Test case: `list -q /from rick and morty`